What HVAC Systems Qualify for Tax Credits?

 Heat pumps provide an excellent way for homeowners to save energy and decrease their carbon footprint.
 As an all-inclusive solution, these systems often include components of air conditioning units, furnaces, and heaters in one package or split form, making them incredibly efficient.

-Below are the needed ratings to clear the energy efficiency benchmark and receive the tax credits.
+Below are the required ratings to meet the energy efficiency benchmark and qualify for potential tax credits.

 • Ducted & Ductless Heat Pumps with an ENERGY STAR Designation